 Whether you see this as a rip-off, or clever marketing, the fact remains - it's easy to get tricked into a false economy.

 Watch the interest

-In an article by GoCompare, paying the minimum amount on your credit card each month is given as the leading example of a false economy - although monthly payments are manageable, the overall amount paid back, plus interest, will be much greater.
+In a survey by GoCompare, paying the minimum amount on your credit card each month was given as the leading example of a false economy - although monthly payments are manageable, the overall amount paid back, plus interest, will be much greater.